murdock-commits/-psychic-hotspot/README.md

 ***

 **NOTE:**
-1. *Hotspot* in the code should be replaced with the SSID of your hotspot.
+1.*Hotspot* in the code should be replaced with the SSID of your hotspot.

 **Relevant article**: [How to create a Wi-Fi Hotspot on Linux Mint](https://www.fosslinux.com/15132/how-to-create-a-wi-fi-hotspot-on-linux-mint.htm) (Should be similar for anything other than Mint)